rickmak/todo-android/README.md

 # todo-android
 A Simple todo app run in Android.
-This project do not have any extenal dependcies.
+This project do not have any external dependencies.

-Android Studio 1.4
+Android Studio 3.2

 ## Bugs: